mhmdjavad-cs/mhmdjavad-cs/README.md

 ### Hi there 👋

-about me :

-i'm a computer science studend from iran ,
-I would love to learn more and share my knowledge here, I also try to share the projects I am working on here, I would be so grateful if you could share your thoughts with me, and accompany me in the learning process. you can also find me at :
+computer science studend at tehran university from iran I would love to learn more and share my knowledge here, I also try to share the projects I am working on here, I would be so grateful if you could share your thoughts with me, and accompany me in the learning process.

+you can also find me at :
 telegram : @mhmdjavadcs
 or email : mhmdjavad.safi@ut.ac.ir
+, computer science studend at tehran university from iran